cyuzuzo-j/Projecten/README.md

 # Projects
 Hello, welcome to my repository.
 This website showcases a subset of my projects.
 Please note that most of these projects were not originally intended for publication and may lack sufficient documentation for others to use or understand them.
-If you have limited time I would encourage you to look at Connect4,Peno2 and BtcBot.
+If you have limited time I would encourage you to look at Connect4,Peno2 and trading bot.
 ## University
 * ### [Peno2](https://github.com/cyuzuzo-j/BeanBotApp)
   This project entailed the construction of an autonomous robot capable of delivering beans from a certain reservoir to another one.
 In this endeavor, my role was to develope a Android application and the Arduino code.
 The code I developed included the front-end of the application and facilitated communication with the Arduino via HTTP.<br/>